 There is a large stretch of shoreline available for camping at Rietvlei Dam.
 As you drive in by the gate you turn left immediately, drive around the bend and you’ll see the first ablution block.
 From there to the end of the road is the camping fishing area.

-4. Boats – No boats of any kind (canoes, kayaks, ducks) are allowed.
+- Boats – No boats of any kind (canoes, kayaks, ducks) are allowed.
 Baitboats are definitely allowed, if you have one bring it, you’ll be in good company.

-5. Drones – drones are not allowed.
+- Drones – Drones are not allowed.

-6. Caravans – caravans are welcome.
+- Caravans – Caravans are welcome.

-If you are 2 adults in 1 car who want to overnight camp you will be paying (R130 x2) + R50 = R310.
+If you are 2 adults in 1 car who want to overnight camp you will be paying (R150 x2) + R75 = R375.

 That’s how we understand it anyway…

-Bass – slow and low along the reeds, junebug flukes work well
+- Bass – slow and low along the reeds, junebug flukes work well

-Carp – perdeby floaties (papgooi), or pineapple tigernuts (specimen), 100m distance at least depending on spot
+- Carp – perdeby floaties (papgooi), or pineapple tigernuts (specimen), 100m distance at least depending on spot

-Barbel – earthworms and crab, (and very strong line)
+- Barbel – earthworms and crab, (and very strong line)

-Other fish – no idea 🙂
+- Other fish – no idea 🙂

-Here’s a quick video of our experience staying at the chalets in October.
+Here’s a quick video of our experience staying at the chalets in October 2019.